Jawahir01/Journfolio/README.md

 - The footer was annoying.
 It kepting sticking on top of the header.
 I gave it the margin-top:100% so that it can go down it worked but it add a more size to the whole page.
 The mistake was that I was using percintage rather than a px or rem mersuermints.
 It worked well when the  margin-bottom: 10px; and margin-top: 20px;

 -

+- The hero image was not responsive

+I had to change the size from cover to contain

+- The button under the hero image was not responsive though I gave it the justify-content-center class and it was floating to the left so I had to change its display to flex and give it the approbrite margin top and bottom.

+- the box inside
 ### Known bugs
 1.